Sebastian21Ahumada/python-notebooks/README.md

 **Description:**

-The objective of this notebook is to create the tables that feed the PowerBI Employee Retention Model, which can be found in the PowerBI section of this GitHub repository.
+The objective of this notebook is to create the tables that feed the PowerBI Employee Retention Model, which can be found in the PowerBI section of this GitHub ([Link to powerBI dashboard](https://github.com/Sebastian21Ahumada/powerbi-dashboards)).
 The idea of the project is to segment employees from a test dataset based on certain characteristics, and then calculate for each group which variables are most important when deciding whether to leave the company.